Positron Assistant

 GitHub Copilot

 GitHub Copilot is a proprietary tool from GitHub.
 If you want to use GitHub Copilot, you need a subscription for GitHub Copilot in your personal GitHub account or to be assigned a seat by an organization with a subscription for GitHub Copilot for Business.
 Individual snippets of source code or the contents of entire files may be sent to GitHub’s servers to generate suggestions, for more information about how this information is handled, please see the Copilot Privacy Statement.
-If you have a Github account with Copilot enabled, you can authenticate to GitHub Copilot in Positron Assistant via the language model dialog.
-The authentication flow will open up a browser and direct you to sign into Github.
+If you have a GitHub account with Copilot enabled, you can authenticate to GitHub Copilot in Positron Assistant via the language model dialog.
+The authentication flow will open up a browser and direct you to sign into GitHub.
 Once authenticated, Copilot will be available for inline code completions only.
 Students and faculty can use GitHub Copilot for free as part of the GitHub Education program.
 For more information, see the GitHub Education page.

 By using GitHub Copilot, you acknowledge that your use of GitHub Copilot is governed by their terms of service and you agree to abide by their terms of service.
 GitHub Copilot is considered “Third Party Materials” as defined in the Posit End User License Agreement and Posit assumes no liability or other obligations with respect thereto and, without limiting the foregoing, is not liable for any loss or damage resulting from the use or access thereof.